Updated December 29, 2025

 Why It Matters in Medical Device Cybersecurity

-Medical devices increasingly support user interaction—whether through cloud dashboards, local interfaces, or mobile apps.
+Medical devices are increasingly supporting user interaction—whether through cloud dashboards, local interfaces, or mobile applications.
 These points of contact must be secured against manipulated or obfuscated inputs.

 Risk Factors in Medical Environments: